openstack/election/doc/source/index.rst

 candidates/<cycle>/TC/<candidate_irc_name>.txt.
 The candidacy is then confirmed by elections officials through gerrit vote.
 See above `How to submit a candidacy`_ documentation.

+..
+TODO: add PTL Candidates list when PTL elections are over
+..
+TODO: add TC Candidates list when TC elections are over

 .. seealso::